What Are the Child Safety Car Seat Laws in Each State?

 • Children under 2 years and less than 30 pounds must be in a rear-facing car seat.

-• Children under age 8 and less than 57 inches tall must use a front-facing car seat (until they outgrow the manufacturer’s height and weight recommendations) or a booster seat.
+• Children 4 through 7 years and less than 57 inches tall can use a booster seat or remain in their forward-facing car seat until they outgrow the manufacturer's height and weight recommendations.

 • Adult seat belts are allowed for children age 8 and older or 57 inches or taller.